 - Rest-based API

 This tool is developed using Python and has no GUI in its interface.
 One problem with this tool is that this is usable only via the command line.

 - Support for proxy and SOCK

-3. Wapiti: It is one of the easiest tools to operate on for newcomers.
-Wapiti is one of the leading web application security testing tools, free of cost and an open-source project in SourceForge.
+It is one of the easiest tools to operate for newcomers and perform testing services.
+Wapiti is one of the leading web application security testing tools, free of cost, and an open-source project in SourceForge.

 Wapiti injects payloads to check whether the script is vulnerable or not.
 Users can find a whole lot of information and instructions in SourceForge.

 - Supports both GET and POST-HTTP methods for attacks